-Developed on 86 acres, JAG built, owned and managed more than 1,250,000 square feet of office and warehouse space located within one mile of the Dallas/Fort Worth International Airport (DFW), the 3rd busiest airport in the nation.
-J.A.
-Green served over 100 clients, ranging in size from a small one-room office to more than 130,000 square feet of office and warehouse space.
-JAG’s customers enjoyed premium access to major highways and to DFW Airport for faster and more efficient transportation of freight.
+JAG is committed to flexibility for our customers and we design our buildings to meet that objective.
+In a location within one mile of the Dallas/Fort Worth International Airport, the 3rd busiest airport in the nation, JAG built, owned and managed more than 1,250,000 square feet of office and warehouse space.
+JAG served over 100 clients, ranging in size from a small one-room office to more than 130,000 square feet of office and warehouse space.
+JAG’s customers enjoyed premium access to major highways and to DFW airport thus enabling faster and more efficient transportation of freight.

 JAG was engaged by its long-time client, Forward Air, Inc. (FWRD), to develop a state of the art office/warehouse and data center adjacent to DFW airport in Irving, Texas.
-The build-to-suit cross dock building contained over 200,000 square feet of warehouse space and 30,000 square feet of office space including the primary data center for the entire company.
-The 30 acres property was located within the 100 year flood plain and was considered “unbuildable” by many.
-The $30+ million project was nominated by the Dallas Business Journal as one the most creative deals of the year due to the complexity of the development.
+The build-to-suit cross-dock building contained over 200,000 square feet of warehouse space and 30,000 square feet of office space, including the primary data center for the entire company.
+The 30-acre property was located within the 100 year flood plain and was considered “unbuildable”.
+The $30+ million project was nominated by the Dallas Business Journal as one the most creative deals in 2009 due to the complexity of the development.